Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 1. All Companies:

-Every company registered under the Companies Act, 2013, including One Person Companies (OPCs), must file its annual financial statements using Form AOC-4.
-This is mandatory regardless of business activity during the year.
+Every company registered under the Companies Act, 2013, must file its annual financial statements using Form AOC-4.
+This requirement applies whether or not the company carried out business activities during the financial year.

 2. NBFCs under Ind AS: